No trip to the Shoalhaven is complete without checking out all these incredible things to do in Jervis Bay!

 Jervis Bay has some amazing accommodation options.
 Unfortunately for solo travellers and backpackers, there aren’t any hostels in the area.

-But for anyone wondering where to stay in Jervis Bay on a budget, there are still some great motels that have cheap rooms.
+But for anyone wondering how to explore Jervis Bay on a budget, there are still some great motels that have cheap rooms.

 If you really want to save the most money, camping is the cheapest option.
 But you’d have to have your own tent and gear.